Skip to content

 The Exxon Valdez oil spill (EVOS) occurred on March 24, 1989 in Prince William Sound (PWS).
 An estimated 11 million gallons of oil were spilled in PWS with only approximately 10% of the released oil recovered from beaches and surface water.

-During the last 30 years, much of the unrecovered oil has disappeared due to natural processes but a portion of the oil from the spill still lingers in patches beneath PWS, typically in areas sheltered from wave action or in fine-grained sediments covered by cobble.
-This is called lingering oil and is the focus of a 3-year project the DEC Division of Water has initiated with grant funds from the Exxon Valdez Oil Spill Trustee Council.
+During the last 30 years, much of the unrecovered oil has disappeared due to natural processes and cleanup efforts, but a portion of the oil still lingers in areas sheltered from wave action or in fine-gained sediments covered by cobble.
+This sequestered subsurface oil is termed lingering oil and is generally not bioavailable unless disturbed.